The RA Girl

 Happy Birthday......................

-It was two days before my 30th Birthday and I was pulling into Chicago to meet some girlfriends for dinner when my phone rang.
-It was my Doctor calling to tell me I had tested positive for RA and she wanted me to go have x-rays immediately.
+I was pulling into Chicago to meet some girlfriends for dinner when my phone rang.
+It was my Doctor calling to tell me I had tested positive for RA and she wanted me to go have more x-rays immediately.
 My head was spinning, what is RA?
-Dont you know it is my birthday dinner tonight?
+Do you not know it is my birthday dinner tonight?
 I am going to be 30? and I have what?
 What is going on?
 I just started crying, I didn't know what to think.
 All I could picture in my head was the RA commercial that shows the woman with deformed hands.
 Tonight is my birthday dinner damn it!!!
 I am supposed to be stuffing my face with cake and wine!
 Not crying!!!
 I called the one person I knew who could talk me down of this ledge, my mom.
 She calmed me down and let me know that no matter what, everything was going to be ok.
 She told me to go have a good time and enjoy my birthday.
 I did just that, I stuffed my face to the point of being sick, had way to much wine, and treated myself to a spa day the next morning.
+But I was terrified and I couldn't stop thinking about what was next.

 Now What...............................................